In which Ganondorf and Link take an after-hours stroll through the Museum of Hyrule.

 "How was your holiday with Sidon?"
-Ganondorf asked absentmindedly as he scanned the large floor map in the museum's central lobby.
+Ganondorf asked absentmindedly as he consulted the large floor map in the museum's central lobby.

 "It was fantastic," Link replied, following along after him as he began walking to the wing devoted to ancient Hylian culture.
 "We spent a lot of time playing with the tablet Zelda gave me.
 The Sheikah Slate, she called it.
 I assume she gave you a full report.
 I've got to tell you, I don't know what use a normal person would have for something like that.
 It's wild.
 Did you know it can make bombs?"